jgwerner/django/README.md

 ### Environment Variables

 The IllumiDesk `app-backend` application interacts with various internal applications and external, third-party services.
-A list of the environment variables used by the IllumiDesk application [are located here](docs/ENV_VARIABLE_EXPLANATION.md).
+The following descriptions should help to understand the most important of these variables:

+Please refer to the [environment variables document](./app-backend/docs/ENVIRONMENT_VARIABLES.md) for further reference.

 ## Trouble Shooting